amanarora9848/unige-rt1-assignment1/README.md

 Again, most of this work was made easy by using the statsmodels library in python.
 The function `statsmodels.stats.proportion.proportions_ztest()` was used to perform the proportions Z-test.
 The documentation for the same can be found [here](https://www.statsmodels.org/dev/generated/statsmodels.stats.proportion.proportions_ztest.html).
 The function returns the Z-statistic and the p-value.

-A thing to note could be that in our scenario, each execution of an an implementation under specific conditions (randomized environment) would most likely result in different execution times.
+A thing to note could be that in my scenario, each execution of an an implementation under specific conditions (randomized environment) would most likely result in different execution times.
 Thus, we cannot know the true population mean and variance - these are parameters of the underlying distribution of execution times, and typically, we can't calculate these exactly because we can't measure the execution time for every possible run of the algorithm under every possible environment.

 Rather, we estimate these population parameters (mean and variance) from our sample data.
 The sample mean and sample variance are used as estimates of their respective population parameters.